Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Kansas State and its opponents have combined for 56.5 points or more only once this season.
+- Kansas State and its opponents have combined for 56.5 points or more just one time this season.

-- Saturday's over/under is 13.2 points higher than the combined 43.3 PPG average of the two teams.

-- This contest's over/under is 10.3 points lower than the 66.8 these two squads combine to give up per game in 2021.

-- The Wildcats and their opponents score an average of 53.7 points per game, 2.8 fewer than Saturday's total.
+- Wildcats games have an average total of 53.7 points this season, 2.8 fewer than Saturday's over/under.

-- In 2021, games involving the Jayhawks have averaged a total of 57.9 points, 1.4 more than the set over/under in this contest.
+- The 56.5-point over/under for this game is 1.4 points below the 57.9 points per game average total in Jayhawks games this season.

 Kansas State Stats and Trends

-- The Wildcats have turned the ball over 12 times this season, four more turnovers than the Jayhawks have forced (8).
+- The Wildcats have turned the ball over four more times (12 total) than the Jayhawks have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.